eparey/pesci/wiki/Input-Files.md

 data.write_h5ad('data/Cragig_matrix.h5ad')
 ```

+Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table

 **3 - Dense count matrix and cell to cluster annotation table**
 no code, less optimal (if Seurat object recommend making a sparse matrix or h5ad).
 Only supported to easily load GEO datasets.
 import to use.csv is comma-sep and .tsv for tab-sep

+Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table

 ## Optional Input Files